 Outdoor speakers can help bring your favorite music with you to the backyard.
 Whether you're looking to host a barbecue or listen to music in the yard, there are many speakers designed for outdoor use that can meet your needs.
 Many have outdoor-oriented designs that can help them blend in with your landscaping or your patio decor.
 Some speakers even come with an IP rating for water resistance to help them withstand the elements, which can also be handy if you want to listen to music by the pool.

-The best outdoor speaker that we've tested is the Pohopa EF-B210G.
-This set of portable Bluetooth speakers is specifically designed for long-term outdoor use, and they're even rated IPX4 for water resistance, though we don't test for this.
-Their lantern-style design can blend easily into your outdoor decor, so they can become a permanent addition to your patio setup, and you can even turn on their LED lights to add ambiance at night.
+The best Bluetooth outdoor speaker that we've tested is the Pohopa EF-B210G.
+This set of portable Bluetooth speakers is for long-term outdoor use, and they're even rated IPX4 for water resistance, though we don't test for this.
+Their lantern-style design can blend easily into your outdoor decor so that they can become a permanent addition to your patio setup, and you can even turn on their LED lights to add ambiance at night.

 You can pair your smartphone to these speakers via Bluetooth to wirelessly play music, podcasts, and audiobooks from your smartphone or other mobile devices.
 While they don't get very loud, there isn't much compression at max volume, so audio reproduction is clear and pure.
 They also last for 60 hours off of a single charge, which is exceptional and should be more than enough through multiple long days outside.